elixir-bridge/elixir-bridge.github.io/04_Mix_Applications/07-documentation.markdown

 [:ex_doc](https://hex.pm/packages/ex_doc) is a documentation generation tool for Elixir.

 Let's add these dependencies to our Mix.exs file.
-It should nwo look like this.
+It should now look like this.

 defp deps do
     [